 Explore the countryside made famous by Rob Roy MacGregor, Scotland's real-life Robin Hood.

-Walk in the footsteps of one of Scotland’s most legendary outdoorsmen and greatest heros – Rob Roy McGregor.
-Through green meadows, along the coasts of sapphire lochs and across the feet of wind-swept Munros (peaks over 3,000 feet), you will walk as he did during this nine day hiking tour through a beautiful region of the Scottish Highlands called the Trossachs.
+Walk in the footsteps of one of Scotland’s most legendary outdoorsmen and greatest heroes – Rob Roy MacGregor.
+Through green meadows, along the coasts of sapphire lochs and across the feet of wind-swept Munros (peaks over 3,000 feet), we walk as he did during this nine-day hiking tour through a beautiful region of the Scottish Highlands called the Trossachs.

 Who was Rob Roy?

 Rob Roy MacGregor was a sort of Scottish Robin Hood who lived during the turn of the 18th century.
 Stealing and conning wealthy farmers and land barons was his specialty, and bestowing his spoils among the empty hands of the less fortunate was his passion.
 Over time, Rob Roy became a local folk hero and legend, hence the long-distance foot path that bears his name.

 The Rob Roy Way long distance hiking path penetrates the same wooded hills that Rob Roy MacGregor traveled during his racketeering days.
 The landscape is incredibly beautiful with historic stone cottages, crystalline lochs and one lane country roads providing an idyllic backdrop.